-Both the M5 and the D5600 are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the M5 does not have a direct predecessor.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M5 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M5 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon M5 or the Nikon D5600 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.